-Testing is free.
-AmeriHealth Administrators will cover the cost for testing, including antibody testing through December 31, 2020².
+Testing is covered.
+AmeriHealth Administrators will cover the cost for testing, including antibody testing through April 21, 2021².
 First, contact your doctor or state health department.
-They will screen you based on CDC guidelines.
-Then they may issue a lab order for the test or they may treat you with a request to self-isolate and use over-the-counter medications.
 Learn more about the differences between diagnostic and antibody tests in this infographic.

 Talk to a doctor from anywhere¹.
-Telemedicine services from your primary care doctor are covered at no cost through December 31, 2020².
-You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹ at no cost through December 31, 2020².
+Telemedicine services for a COVID-19 related diagnosis from your primary care doctor are covered at no cost through the duration of the public health emergency (currently scheduled through April 21, 2021)².
+Telemedicine services from your doctor for a non-COVID diagnosis are available for same cost as an office visit, based on your health plan.
+You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹ at no cost, depending on your plan.
 MDLIVE doctors can assess your symptoms and help with next steps.
 Register or login at mdlive/ahatpa.

 Specialists are available.
 The CDC recommends that the best way to prevent illness is to avoid being exposed to the virus that causes COVID-19.
 Ask your specialist if your visit can be done over the phone or video.
 If so, office visit cost-sharing will apply, based on your health plan.
 This also includes urgent care, nutritionists, and therapists (occupational, physical, speech).
 Physical and occupational therapy must be conducted via video.

 Pre-authorizations temporarily waived.
-Pre-authorization is currently not required for acute, in-network, in-patient admissions from the emergency department.
-Pre-authorization is also being waived for transfers from an in-patient facility to long-term ambulatory care, rehabilitation, or skilled nursing facilities, and transportation between facilities.
-These temporary changes to our pre-authorization policy are in effect until December 31, 2020.
+Pre-authorization is currently not required for any acute, in-network, in-patient admissions from the emergency department for a COVID-19 diagnosis.
+This includes transfers from acute in-network, in-patient facilities to in-network long-term ambulatory care, rehabilitation, or skilled nursing facilities; transfers from acute in-network inpatient facilities to other in-network in-patient facilities, transportation between facilities.
+Pre-authorizations for transfers between in-network facilities for members without a COVID-19 diagnosis are also waived through March 31, 2021.
 Facilities are still required to notify AmeriHealth Administrators.

-Coverage for pulse oximeters.
+Coverage for pulse oximeters¹.
 Pulse oximeters are small, portable devices that monitor oxygen levels in the blood and pulse rate.
 To help monitor members who have a COVID-19 diagnosis or are recovering from COVID-19, AmeriHealth Administrators will cover consumer grade pulse oximeters that are prescribed by an in-network doctor and purchased through an in-network supplier.
-Member cost sharing will be waived through December 31, 2020.
+Member cost sharing will be waived through March 31, 2021.